angelo-v/wp-linked-data/src/readme.txt

 You may enter the exponent and modulus of the public key of your WebID certificate.
 This will allow you to use your WordPress WebID for authentication elsewhere on the web.
 The wp-linked-data plugin is not yet capable of creating WebID certificates, so you will have to create the certificate with another tool (e.g. openssl) and enter the data into this section afterwards.

+==== Additional RDF Triples ====

+You may enter any RDF triples as RDF/XML, Turtle or N3.
+The triples will occur in the RDF representation of your WordPress profile document at at http://[your-domain]/author/[your-username]

 == Installation ==

 Just copy the contents of this directory to wp-content/plugins/wp-linked-data directory of your WordPress installation and then activate the plugin from plugins page.